flea2003/TrackAnomalyDetection/stress-tester/README.md

 ### 2. Starting the tester

 **Before starting the stress tester, you need to set up and start the Druid and Kafka.** The instructions can be found in the [README.md in the folder above](../README.md).
-You also must download and specify the dataset ([step 1](#1-selecting-the-dataset)).

 Then, you can start the stress tester by running the following commands:
 ```shell